 **** Amount deposited against contingent liability ' 9.05 crore (Previous year: ' 9.05 crore).
 Contingent liability includes demand by Madhya Pradesh Paschim Kshetra Vidyut Vitaran Company Ltd. (MPPKVV Ltd) of ' 8.73 Crores (Previous year: ' 8.73 crores).

 All the above matters are subject to legal proceedings in the ordinary course of business.
-In the opinion of the management, the legal proceedings, when ultimately concluded, are not likely to have a material effect on the results of the operations or financial position of the Company.
+Based on the facts of the above cases and the management's assessment, the legal proceedings, when ultimately concluded, are not likely to have a material effect on the results of the operations or financial position of the Company.

-(ii) The Company had received a draft Assessment Orders for assessment year 2020-21 and assessment year 2021-22 in which adjustment amounting to ' 178.50 crores and ' 258.55 crores are proposed on account of transfer pricing adjustments, disallowance for research and development expenditure and for generation of power from captive power plants, etc. which are pending before Dispute Resolution Panel as at March 31 2024.
-Based on the facts of the case and the Company's assessment, the Company is of the view that the proposed adjustments are not likely to sustain.
+(ii) The Company has received a draft Assessment Order for assessment year 2022-23 in which adjustments amounting to ' 197.13 crores are proposed on account of adjustments while passing order under section 143(1), transfer pricing adjustments, disallowance u/s 80G and for generation of power from captive power plants, etc. which are pending before Dispute Resolution Panel as on March 31, 2025.
+Based on the facts of the case and the management's assessment, the Company is of the view that the proposed adjustments are not likely to sustain.

 c.
 The amounts shown above represent the best possible estimates arrived at on the basis of available information.
 The uncertainties and possible reimbursements are dependent on the outcome of different legal processes which have been invoked by the Company or by the claimant as the case may be, and therefore, cannot be predicted accurately or relate to a present obligations that arise from past events where it is either not probable that an outflow of resources will be required to settle or a reliable estimate cannot be made.